flutter/website/src/docs/cookbook/plugins/play-video.md

 Before you can play videos, you must also `initialize` the controller.
 This establishes the connection to the video and prepare the controller for playback.

-To create an initialize the `VideoPlayerController`, please:
+To create and initialize the `VideoPlayerController`, please:

   1. Create a `StatefulWidget` with a companion `State` class
   2. Add a variable to the `State` class to store the `VideoPlayerController`